 In parent involvement programs, it’s all voluntary, and schools need to work hard to make sure that divisions are not made worse in everything they do.

-Parent Revolution, the charter school affiliated group behind the faulty and ill-conceived “parent trigger” mechanism in California the facilitates charter school takeovers of schools, has produced an awful video to publicize this “trigger.”
-It begins with this:
+Parent Revolution, the charter school affiliated group behind the faulty and ill-conceived “parent trigger” mechanism in California the facilitates charter school takeovers of schools, has produced an awful video to publicize “trigger.”
+It begins with :

 Our schools are failing because they are not designed to succeed.
 They are designed to serve the needs of special interests and bureaucrats — not children.
 The only way to change that is to give power to the only people who only care about children — parents.